rbowsley/lamplighthelp/source/21-1-3_How_to_create_Word_file_templates.markdown

 ${me|Email}
 ${me|Phone}

+This can save time if you will have multiple members of staff using the same Word templates.
 (The vertical line symbol - | - is called a 'pipe' and is usually on the key next to the z on your keyboard).
-This can save time if you will have multiple members of staff using the same Word templates.

 ### {{Activity}} Tags

 You can also insert merge fields from {{activity}} records.
-This template can be used when you are generating the {{comm}} record from a particular {{activity}} where the recipients will be the attendees of the {{activity}} (see 21.3.1 Communicating with Everyone Listed on a Particular {{Work}} Record](/help/index/p/21.3.1).
+This template can be used when you are generating the {{comm}} record from a particular {{activity}} where the recipients will be the attendees of the {{activity}} [see 21.3.1 Communicating with Everyone Listed on a Particular {{Work}} Record](/help/index/p/21.3.1).
 You can include details such as the date, time, summary text, grant amounts etc. from the record.

 ### {{Comm}} Role Tags